markengelstad/Entrust-public/README.md

 ![Imgur](https://i.imgur.com/S74w1Iq.jpg)

-Entrust will allow people with expert knowledge to create new and extended relational models like these (called graphs) from their domain of expertise into the novel graph database that powers the app.
+Entrustable will allow people with expert knowledge to create new and extended relational models like these (called graphs) from their domain of expertise into the novel graph database that powers the app.
 The more knowledge entered about what *is*, the more powerful our analysis of user experience.

 ## Dashboards

 In order for information to be used by humans, it has to be concise and well formatted.
 The human brain is able to quickly digest lines, colors, shapes, and sizes into information about the world.
-Entrust has developed custom visualizations to represent experience, in many different and evolving formats, including anatomic heat maps.
+Entrustable has developed custom visualizations to represent experience, in many different and evolving formats, including anatomic heat maps.

 ![Imgur](https://i.imgur.com/U3n0Ui7.png?1)